New Mexico License Plate Lookup

 What License Plates are Available?

-Standard New Mexico license plates come in three flavors: the Centennial plate, a traditional yellow plate (with red lettering), and the Chile plate.
-No fees or special applications are needed.
-For renewals, these plates are validated by sticker placed at the bottom right corner of the plate.
+Standard New Mexico license plates are available in three designs: the Centennial plate, a classic yellow plate with red lettering, and the Chile plate.
+No additional fees or special applications are required to obtain these plates.
+For renewals, a validation sticker is placed at the bottom right corner of the plate to indicate current registration.

 The previous balloon plate design is no longer offered, but is still valid.